AdobeDocs/developers-animatesdk-docs/Layer_Parenting_Object/layerParenting3.md

 #### Description

-Method; It will return the rig matrix at the particular frame.
+Method; It will return the rig matrix of the particular frame.

 #### Example

-The following example gets the rig matrix of the first frame of the first layer:
+The following example gets the rig matrix of the first frame of the layer index 0:

 ```javascript